 43 Then he had Joseph ride in the chariot reserved for his second-in-command.
 And wherever Joseph went, the command was shouted, “Kneel down!”
 So Pharaoh put Joseph in charge of all Egypt.

 When David Ayres had a kidney transplant in 2004, he was sure his days playing competitive hockey were over.
-But February 22, 2020, became the most remarkable night of his life.
+But February 22, 2020, became the most wonderful night of his life.
 Ayres was the emergency backup goalie.
-Then he got a text from Reid Mitchell, the Maple Leafs’ director of scouting.
-Both the starting and backup goalies for the Carolina hurricanes, James Reimer and Petr Mrazek, were injured.
+Then he got a text from Reid Mitchell, the Maple Leafs’ scouting director.
+The starting and backup goalies for the Carolina Hurricanes, James Reimer and Petr Mrazek, were injured.
 And there were just over 28 minutes left to play.
 Ayres was needed to play goalie in their stead.

 Ayres gave up two goals but blocked 8 shots.
 He helped the Hurricanes win 6-3.
 At the ripe old-young age of 42, he became the oldest goaltender to win his NHL regular-season debut.
 His game-winning stick was put on display in the Hockey Hall of Fame.

 Joseph was one of 12 brothers.
-He was smart and attractive.
-He was the favored child of his father Joseph.
-Consequently, his 11 brothers were envious.
+He was intelligent and attractive.
+He was the favored child of his father, Joseph.
+Consequently, his 11 brothers became envious.
 On top of that, he was given dreams and the ability to interpret them.
-His dreams became his downfall and caused him nothing but trouble.
+His dreams were his downfall and caused him nothing but trouble.
 He dreamed that his brothers would one day bow down and serve him.
 He made a foolish mistake by telling them.
 They were already jealous, and now they were furious.
 He had another dream in which even his own parents bow down before him.
-He and once again unwisely shared the dream and its interpretation with his brothers.
+He once again unwisely shared the dream and its interpretation with his brothers.
 (Genesis 37:4-11).

 But his brother Reuben interceded, and Joseph’s life was spared.
 He was thrown into a cistern and left there.
 Judah suggested they sell Joseph as a slave.
 Out of sight, out of mind, problem solved.
 At age 17, Joseph was sold into slavery and taken to Egypt.
 In Egypt, Joseph was bought by Potiphar, an officer of Pharaoh.